 Getting around Singapore is very easy and convenient.
 Here are the options

-There are plenty of taxi’s in Singapore.
-They are all clean, air conditioned, the drivers speak English and do not attempt to cheat on fares like in some other countries in South East Asia.
+There are plenty of taxis in Singapore.
+They are all clean and air-conditioned, the drivers speak English and do not attempt to cheat on fares like in some other countries in South East Asia.
 One of the most popular Taxi companies is ComfortDelGro.
 You can download their app to make exploring Singapore a breeze.

-Taxi drivers will usually let you hold your baby in your lap, however when I need a ride I usually book Grab.
+Taxi drivers will usually let you hold your baby in your lap.
+However, when I need a ride, I typically book Grab.
 Grab is just like Uber, just that Uber is not available in Singapore.

-The good thing about Grab is that upon booking your ride via Grab app you can select extra features, such as baby and toddler seats.
-Usually they are slightly more expensive than the standard ride, but I always go for this option.
+The good thing about Grab is that you can select extra features, such as baby and toddler seats, upon booking your ride via the Grab app.
+Usually, they are slightly more expensive than the standard ride, but I always go for this option.

 If you are looking to use the MRT just a couple of times, you can purchase tickets at ticketing machines at all MRT stations.
 At the time of writing, they cost as little as S$1.40 – S$2.50 per ride, depending on how far you want to go.
-However if you plan to take MRT regularly it’s better to opt for a Singapore Tourist Pass (STP).
+However, if you plan to take MRT regularly, opting for a Singapore Tourist Pass (STP) is better.
 This pass will allow you unlimited MRT travel for one day for $10, 2 days for $16, or three days unlimited travel for $20.

 MRT stations and trains are super clean.
-Note that there are hefty fines for eating, drinking, spitting, smoking and carrying durian fruits on the trains and platforms of MRT train stations.
+However, note that there are hefty fines for eating, drinking, spitting, smoking, and carrying durian fruits on the trains and platforms of MRT train stations.

-Singapore is known as a FINE city for a reason, check out this article about more things that you should absolutely NOT do in Singapore.
+Read More: For a reason, Singapore is known as a FINE city; check out this article about more things you should absolutely NOT do in Singapore.

-You are also expected to give your seat to the elderly, people with disabilities and pregnant women.
-Singaporeans are really nice, each time I get on the train with my daughter, there are several people who immediately offer their seats even though she is no longer a baby.
+You are also expected to give your seat to the elderly, people with disabilities, and pregnant women.
+Singaporeans are really nice; each time I get on the train with my daughter, several people immediately offer their seats even though she is no longer a baby.

-MRT also operates a huge network of busses that can literally take you anywhere on the island.
+MRT also operates a huge network of buses that can literally take you anywhere on the island.

-As in most cities worldwide, Singapore has it’s own hop on, hop off sightseeing bus tours.
-This is a great option for tourists as they take you to all the famous landmarks.
+Like most cities worldwide, Singapore has hop-on, hop-off sightseeing bus tours.
+This is an excellent option for tourists as they take you to all the famous landmarks.
 Another popular attraction to discover Singapore is by joining a Duck tour.
-It’s a bus that can actually sail, so it allows visitors to explore famous sights on land and in the sea.
+It’s a bus that can sail, allowing visitors to explore famous sights on land and in the sea.

 Another option can be renting a bike.
-There are plenty of shared bike operators, such as SG Bikes, Anywhere and Mobike.
+There are plenty of shared bike operators, such as SG Bikes, Anywhere, and Mobike.
 All you need is to download an app, scan and you are good to go.
-However if you don’t feel comfortable riding alone, there are small group bike tours with local guides that you can check out and book here.
+However, if you feel uncomfortable riding alone, there are small group bike tours with local guides you can check out and book here.

 And of course walking!
-Singapore is like a city in a garden and especially its city centre can be easily explored by foot.
+Singapore is like a city in a garden, and especially its city center can be easily explored on foot.

-There are plenty of amazing tours in Singapore that you can join if you like everything to be organised for you or are short in time.
+There are plenty of unique tours in Singapore that you can join if you like everything to be organized for you or are short on time.
 Get your guide has a variety of tours that can be booked in advance.

-Okay so now that we’ve covered the options of getting around Singapore, let get to Day 1.
+Okay, so now that we’ve covered the options for getting around Singapore, let’s get to Day 1.

 Travel tip: A family vacation in Singapore deserves more than selfies!
 I recommend a Flytographer photoshoot of the traveling family to capture those precious memories.
 After all, aren’t the memories from the trip the best souvenir?
 (Use the code LITTLETRAVELLER for $25 off)

 No trip to Singapore is complete without visiting the Marina Bay area and its iconic Marina Bay Sands hotel.
-Actually the majority of the must see places in Singapore are located in and around this beautiful Bay.
+Most of the must-see places in Singapore are located in and around this beautiful Bay.
 Moreover, everything is within walking distance!